owid/owid-grapher/functions/README.md

 When it comes to testing functions in a production-like environment, Cloudflare previews are recommended.

-Cloudflare previews are served by Cloudflare (as opposed to `wrangler` on staging sites) and are available at https://[RANDOM_ID].owid-staging.pages.dev.
-Cloudflare previews do not rely on the `wrangler` CLI and its `.dev.vars` file.
-Instead, they use the [Cloudflare dashboard to configure environment variables](https://dash.cloudflare.com/078fcdfed9955087315dd86792e71a7e/pages/view/owid/settings/environment-variables), in the same way and place as the production site.
+Cloudflare previews are served by Cloudflare (as opposed to `wrangler` on staging sites) and are available at https://[RANDOM_ID].[PROJECT].pages.dev.
+Cloudflare previews do not rely on the `wrangler` CLI and its `.dev.vars` file, but they do take the `wrangler.toml` file into account for environment variables.
+For secrets, they use the [values set via the Cloudflare dashboard](https://dash.cloudflare.com/078fcdfed9955087315dd86792e71a7e/pages/view/owid/settings/environment-variables), in the same way and place as the production site.

 This proximity of configurations in the Cloudflare dashboard makes spotting differences between production and preview environments easier - and is one of the reason of using Cloudflare previews in the same project (owid) over using a new project specific to staging.